kiyolee/libmd-port/README.md

 libmd Windows build with Visual Studio.

-This version is from FreeBSD-8.x or earlier. (exact version unkown)
+This version is from FreeBSD-8.2.

 See win-build-info for general information about the win-build effort.